MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Service-Transfer.md

 ---
 # Service Transfer

+Service transfers between locations/branches/divisions having different registration numbers are taxable under GST.
+In such a case, if services transferred within the state from one location to another, then CGST and SGST/UTGST will be levied, other-wise, where the registration number is same, there shall be no levy.

+Service transferred from one state to another state, then IGST will be levied.

 ## Create a Service Transfer Order

 1. Choose the ![img](image/search.jpg)icon, enter **Service Transfer Order**, and then choose the related link.